siouan/frontend-gradle-plugin/README.md

 ### Install Yarn

 The `installYarn` task downloads a [Yarn][yarn] distribution, if `yarnEnabled` property is `true`.
-If the `yarnInstallDirectory` property is ommitted, the URL is guessed using the `yarnVersion` property.
+If the `yarnDistributionUrl` property is ommitted, the URL is guessed using the `yarnVersion` property.
+Optionally, the distribution  may be downloaded with a connection through a proxy server, if the `proxyHost` property and the `proxyPort` property are set.
 Use the property `yarnInstallDirectory` to set the location where the distribution shall be installed, which, by default is the `${projectDir}/yarn` directory.

 If a Yarn distribution is already installed in the system, and shall be used instead of a downloaded distribution, sets the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory`